SaiKoya/terraform-workshop/lab_03/README.md

 terraform init
 ```

-After initialization, you can see that the terraform.tfstate file is now located in the azure storage container instead of being stored on the local file system.
+After initialization, validate that you see the terraform.tfstate file is now located in the azure storage container instead of being stored on the local file system.

 ![State File]("../img/../../img/RemoteStateFile.png)